-In this page you'll learn what are the most common mistakes when implementing the HTML 5 Notificare library.
+In this page you'll learn what are the most common mistakes when implementing our Web library.

 When implementing Notificare, the library configuration file (located at /config.json) must contain the Application Key and the Application Secret.
 In GCM/FCM or Website Push for Safari, there is no separation between development and production environment so you don't necessarily need to create applications in Notificare for both environments, although we strongly recommend that you have a an application for each environment.
 Please read more about configuration file here.